ronnyml/snowplow-wiki/events-and-contexts/Schema-registry.md

 ####Useful resources

 - [Iglu schema repository 0.1.0 release blog post](http://snowplowanalytics.com/blog/2014/07/01/iglu-schema-repository-released/)
-- [Iglu central](https://github.com/snowplow/iglu-central) - centralized repository for all the schemas hosted by the Snowplow team
+- [Iglu central](https://github.com/snowplow/iglu-central) - centralized repository (schema registry) for all the schemas hosted by the Snowplow team
 - [Iglu](https://github.com/snowplow/iglu) - repository with both Iglu server and client libraries

 ###3.
 Creating the jsonpath files and SQL table definitions

-Once you've defined the jsonschema for your new event or context type you need to create a correpsonding jsonpath file and sql table definition.
+Once you've defined the jsonschema for your new event or context type you need to create a corresponding jsonpath file and sql table definition.
 This can be done programmatically using [Schema Guru](https://github.com/snowplow/schema-guru).
 From the root of the repo:

 ```sh
 /path/to/schema-guru-0.5.0 ddl --with-json-paths schemas/com.mycompany/new_event_or_context_name